himmler-cdev/hopeHorizon/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```
-#### 4.1 Clear existing migration
+#### 4.1 Clear existing database
-If neccessary, you can clear existing migrations with this:
+If neccessary, you can clear the existing database with this:
 ```sh
 rm db.sqlite3
 ```